wellthie/slate/source/index.html.md

 # Introduction

-Welcome to the Wellthie BIZ API Documentation.
+Welcome to the Wellthie BIZ API Documentation!

-Wellthie helps to discover Small Business health insurance online!
-[Wellthie](http://www.wellthie.com/smallbuiness) is transforming the insurance shopping experience by helping small businesses discover small business health insurance online.
+[Wellthie](http://www.wellthie.com/smallbuiness) helps to discover Small Business health insurance online.
 It’s easy to find the best plans for your budget in minutes.

 Small-group health insurance is medical insurance geared toward businesses with 50 or fewer full-time equivalent employees.
 (In four states, they apply to businesses with up to 100 employees).

 Small-group plans effective since January 2014 are compliant with the Affordable Care Act’s requirement of health coverage.
 Wellthie helps the Small businesses find ACA-Compliant plans and the premiums for the companies census (employee list)

-* The Wellthie Smallbusiness API is built based on [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
+* The Wellthie Small Business is a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API
-* Wellthie BIZ API is resource-oriented, and uses HTTP response codes to indicate API status & errors.
-We use built-in HTTP features, like HTTP verbs, which are understood by off-the-shelf HTTP clients.
-* Wellthie BIZ API uses JWT token Based authentication which we'll learn in next section
+* The BIZ API uses JWT token-based authentication
-* JSON is returned by all API responses, including errors.
+* JSON is returned by all API responses

 ## Audience

-This Documentation for BIZ API is specifically intended for developers looking to integrate Wellthie's BIZ Quoting tool in a client facing app.
-For example:
+This documentation for BIZ API is specifically intended for developers looking to integrate Wellthie's BIZ Quoting tool in a client facing app.
+Example use cases:

-* Building a custom consumer facing app.
+* Building a custom consumer facing app
-* Integrating Wellthie BIZ App inside a mobile app
+* Integrating the Wellthie BIZ API inside a mobile app

 <aside class="success">We have provided examples for
 <br/><code style="margin-left: 30px;line-height: 30px;">1. cURL</code>